The “E” Myth Principle Applied to Vacation Rentals

 Working in the Business vs. Working on the Business

 Working in the business as a technician is characterized by constant work, struggle and little payoff.
-A technician trades time for money.
-Technician’s typically carry out the redundant yet essential tasks in every business.
-In the VR business these are things like guest communications, scheduling cleaners, cleaning properties and repairs + maintenance.
-In the burger business, the line chef and cashier are examples.
+Technicians trade time for money, doing the “long work” and getting paid only if they work.
+Technicians typically carry out redundant yet essential tasks in every business.
+In the vacation rental business model, these are things like being responsible for guest communications, scheduling cleaners, cleaning properties and performing repairs and maintenance.
+In the burger business, working as line chefs and cashiers are other examples.

-The manger also works in the business and also trades time for money.
-The management role is characterized by moderate work, frustration and depending where a person is a manager, “satisfactory” payoff.
+Managers also work in the business and trade time for money.
+The management role is characterized by moderate work, frustration and, depending on where a person is a manager, “satisfactory” payoff.

-It’s important to mention again that it is not wrong or right to take on technician or management responsibilities, they are essential for every business.
-It is our belief that it is not the highest and best use of a business owner’s time.
-In fact, we have found some of the best business owners find great people that can carry out technical and managerial responsibilities better than they could themselves.
-For example, I’m a disaster on a construction site, sure, I can screw in a light bulb because I’m tall, but within an hour on a job site I’ll have some sort of an injury or screw something up or maybe even step on a nail.
-Contractors that specialize in carpentry are simply better at it then I am, they can get jobs done safer and quicker than I can personally.
+It’s important to mention again that it’s not “wrong or right” to take on technician or management responsibilities.
+After all, they are essential for every business.
+It is our belief that it’s not the highest and best use of a business owner’s time.
+In fact, we’ve found that some of the best business owners find great people that can carry out technical and managerial responsibilities better than they could themselves.
+For example, I’m a disaster on a construction site.
+Sure, I can screw in a light bulb because I’m tall.
+But within an hour on a job site, I’ll step on a nail, have some sort of an injury or simply screw something up.
+Contractors that specialize in carpentry are simply better at it than I am.
+They can do jobs safer and quicker.

-We believe the entrepreneurs and business owners’ responsibility is to get access and create the platform and systems for technicians and managers to be the most effective in their role with the highest probability for success.
-It is the entrepreneurs job to provide training and make the managers and technicians job as easy as possible.
+We believe that the entrepreneurs’ and business owners’ responsibility is (1) to create the platform and systems for technicians and managers to be the most effective in their role and (2) to provide training and development.
+In this way our team has the highest probability for success.

 Sounds easy right?
-How does a VR Owner go from being a technician to a manager to an entrepreneur?
+How does a vacation rental owner go from being a technician to a manager to an entrepreneur?
 How do you create predictable results without you being present?
-How can you go from 1 to 4 rentals or more elegantly?
+How can you go from one to four or more rentals elegantly?

-It turns out that every business and business model is a series of systems and processes that are carried out by people and technology.
-How effective each business is depends on the soundness of its foundation and structure.
+It turns out that every business and every business model is a series of systems and processes that are carried out by people and technology.
+The level of effectiveness of each business depends on the soundness of its foundation and structure.
 Failures in businesses will happen, but they should not happen consistently.
 Typically, failures are due to a lack of defined standard operating procedures, systems and processes.